proffalken/pystickywicket/docs/index.md

-# Welcome to PyECB
+# Welcome to Sticky Wicket

-PyECB is a library to improve the ease with which you are able to interact with the ECB Play Cricket API.
+Sticky Wicket is a library to improve the ease with which you are able to interact with the API provided by the national cricket board of England and Wales.